Can you provide therapy for trauma?

 I suspect I may have PTSD but I don't know where to start.
 Can you "test" me for this?

 PTSD is always trauma, but not all trauma may be PTSD.
 We can administer a Trauma / PTSD Comprehensive Assessment for children or adults, and, if warranted, provide a DSM-V diagnosis.
 This assessment objectively assesses for any trauma symptoms, and includes critical resources and psychoeducation, as well as systemic resources for your partner and family.
 This Trauma Assessment is up to two hours and is $325.
 If your trauma symptoms meet the DSM-V clinical criteria for a formal diagnosis of PTSD, we can provide optional written clinical objective documentation for you to provide to your physician, which may be beneficial if you need to apply for certain benefits or special services for yourself or your child.

 If there is a presence of trauma / PTSD, we can provide our own Trauma Therapy Program.
 It is approximately 12 sessions; sometimes less, or more.
-Each trauma therapy session is $200 per session as a part of the entire program ($2,400 total).
+Each trauma therapy session is $200 per session as a part of the entire program ($2,400 total for 12 sessions).
 One-half ($1,200) is required by session 1, with the balance of $1,200 due by session 6.
 Our trauma training is solely in EBT (evidence-based therapy) practices.

 I'm concerned that trauma therapy will be very expensive.
 Is this really going to make a difference?